 - Allows deploy single-shard sharded clusters in Atlas.

 - Supports MongoDB 4.2.

-- Introduces Atlas Data Lake on-demand query service.
+- Introduces Atlas Data Federation on-demand query service.

 - Supports Cloud Backups for 4.2 replica sets.